 - Glossary of terms for Multiplayer Online Battle Arena (MOBA)

 Usually refers to implementing an aggressive style of play in order to put pressure on the opponent.
 It can also refer to the level of aggression displayed by computer-controlled NPCs when attacking player characters.

 The character that each player selects and controls in a game.

-A method of sneaking around or behind an opponent without them realising until it is mostly too late (e.g. if the opponents are occupied elsewhere).
+A method of sneaking around or behind an opponent without them realizing until it is mostly too late (e.g. if the opponents are occupied elsewhere).

 A player feigning weakness or sacrificing themselves in order to lure an opponent into a situation in which the feigning player (and their team) can then overpower and kill the opponent.

-The maximum amount of games to be played within a match.
-Matches are usually played as Best-of-three or Best-of-five games and the team who wins the most games (2/3 or 3/5) are the winners of the match.
+The maximum amount of games to be played in a match.
+Matches are usually played as best-of-three or best-of-five games and the team who wins the most games (2/3 or 3/5) are the winners of the match.

 Computer-controlled players which real-life players can play against in games.
 They offer good practice for players ahead of competitions.

 A tree-shaped diagram that represents the format followed by an esports tournament.
 Different tournaments follow different bracket formations.